cguth7/cguth7.github.io/_pages/about.md

 Then I studied AI poker for my master's degree, with a thesis on abstracting large games to small games to make them solvable.

-The purpose of this tutorial is to share what I learned from those two experiences.
+It's exciting for me to combine those two experiences into this tutorial where I hope to make AI Poker more accessible.

-My personal website is here: [https://www.maxchiswick.com](https://www.maxchiswick.com)
+My personal website is here: [https://www.maxchiswick.com](https://www.maxchiswick.com).